Azrael3000/Crixus/README.md

 As in the spheric2 test case no periodicity is required the entire **periodicity** section is missing in the ini file.
 Note that when using periodicity it is the task of the user to ensure that the triangle corners (vertices) on either side of the domain are exactly opposite.
 This is due to the fact that the vertices at the max side of the domain are removed and the segments on that side are linked to the vertices on the min side.

 After the periodicity is treated, Crixus calculates the volume of the vertex particles.
 Next, Crixus checks whether grids for in/outflow are available.
-Note that this feature is disabled in the current version of Crixus as it needs further testing before it will be enabled.
+An infinite number of special boundaries can be specified and all Crixus does is set a specific value at the output "KENT" array.
+In GPUSPH for example this can then be used to define what type of special boundary this can be.
+Potential options are floating, moving or open boundaries.

+There is a dedicated section for these _special boundary grids_ which is suitably calles *special_boundary_grids*.
+The options are

+1. mesh1 (string, optional=$problem\_sbgrid_1.stl)
+2. mesh2 (string, optional=$problem\_sbgrid_2.stl)
+3. mesh3 (string, optional=$problem\_sbgrid_3.stl)
+4. etc.

+The search for special boundaries stops as soon as the respective file cannot be found.
+Note that in the present spheric2 test case no special boundary grid is present.

 The next file Crixus is looking for is *spheric2\_coarse.stl* which is a coarse version of the original STL file.
 This is used only in the filling algorithm and can sometimes yield improved performance in very simple geometries.
 Due to recent optimizations this option might be removed in future versions of the code.

-More important is the file *spheric2\_fshape.stl* which again is a required to be a binary STL file.
-This file is optional.
+More important is the fluid shape file which was either set to a specific name in the **mesh** section using option _fshape_.
+It is required to be a binary STL file.
+This file is optional but can be used to specify the free-surface of the case.

 Before the main filling starts Crixus allows the user to specify whether he would like to limit the domain the filling algorithm works on.
 The **fluid\_container** section defines the dimensions of the container using the following options